On a Wing and a Tear by Cynthia Leitich Smith

-Those Pink Mountain Nights by Jen Fergson
+Those Pink Mountain Nights by Jen Ferguson

 Ferguson is certainly not dishing up a thin crusted one topping type of story here.
 Instead, she feeds us a deep dish, multi-layered experience, writing books that are fresh, yet resonate.
-Winner of the Governor General’s Award for her debut novel, The Summer of Bitter and Sweet, Ferguson should also win an award for inducing food cravings in readers. … More Those Pink Mountain Nights by Jen Fergson
+Winner of the Governor General’s Award for her debut novel, The Summer of Bitter and Sweet, Ferguson should also win an award for inducing food cravings in readers. … More Those Pink Mountain Nights by Jen Ferguson

 The Song That Called Them Home by David A. Robertson, illus. by Maya McKibbin